-Draw Touch UI
+Draw Touch UI edit

 A common question is what is the 'Draw Touch UI' entry.
 This entry is the amount of CPU time it takes TouchDesigner to draw the UI (panels and networks, not geometry etc.).
 As mentioned above this entry may get very long if the GPU is overworked.